 1- What is Marketing?

 To define it broadly, marketing is the business’s methods of researching, planning, and executing how it promotes itself and its products to its target audience.
 It is a key component of the management of any business; without it, no one will even know that your company exists.
-Not only that, but also marketing processes should actually proceed the launch of your company.
+Not only that but also marketing processes should actually proceed the launch of your company.

 By definition, marketing consists of several components and processes, two of which are branding and advertising.
-But that is not all what is there for it.
+But that is not all that is there for it.
 Marketing comprises research – which should precede all the other parts – it should even precede launching your company itself.

 Market research aims at studying your target market to assess it overall, its components and the factors including your target audience, their needs and expectations, your competitors, what they offer, what they excel at and what they lack (strengths and weaknesses), and many other factors.

 This is key to determine your SWAT (strengths, weaknesses, opportunities, and threats) and which need you should focus on satisfying and your competitive advantage and, therefore, your brand identity.
-This way, you can determine both your Value Proposition (the benefits you are offering your customer) and Unique Selling Point (what sets you apart from your competitors).
+This way, you can determine both your Value Proposition (the benefits you are offering your customer) and the Unique Selling Point (what sets you apart from your competitors).

 Based on that, the company proceeds to plan its marketing mix, also known as the 12Ps.
 The marketing mix components are product, price, promotion, place, people, physical evidence, process, proof, portfolio, prestige, performance, and package.

 These help you set the overarching guidelines and requirements that your campaigns need to fulfill and how you promote and sell your products to your customers.
 That being said, we have barely scratched the surface of what marketing is about, but it shows how its scope encompasses many things other than advertising or branding, or even both of them combined.